i The current Canadian wealth situation

 Increased Ontario compliance to probate a will

-Gifts in wills altered for public policy reasons
+Gifts in wills and public policy

 In a recent Ontario lower court decision, two spouses executed wills simultaneously leaving everything to the survivor of them, followed by an identical gift over to their four children (each spouse having two children from a prior marriage).
 After the husband's death, the wife made a new will and gifted her estate to her two adult children and she subsequently died.
 On an application commenced by the husband's two adult children, the court found that while there was not a direct written or oral agreement that the spouses' original wills were mutual wills, as a result of the extrinsic evidence presented – including with respect to the family context – an oral contract had existed between the spouses and by virtue of it, neither spouse was entitled to vary his or her will without the consent of the other spouse.
-The court held that the estate of the surviving spouse was to be divided between all four children.17 In a similar case, the testator and his wife executed wills without receiving legal advice.
+The court held that the estate of the surviving spouse was to be divided between all four children.18 18 In a similar case, the testator and his wife executed wills without receiving legal advice.
 The testator left his entire estate to his wife and, if she predeceased him, the estate went to his two stepchildren.
 The wife died and two days later, the testator executed a will leaving his entire estate to his biological children.
 The testator's stepchildren brought an application regarding validity of the second will, questioning the capacity of the testator.
 However, the Court found no evidence or agreement to support the argument that mutual wills existed between the couple.
-The second will was valid.18
+The second will was valid.19

 iii Cross-border developments